Unmasking Real Estate Transactions

 What Triggers a Report?
 The 4-Part Test

 A real estate transaction must be reported to FinCEN only if it meets all four of the following criteria.
-This new rule is designed to capture high-risk transactions that could be used for money laundering.

 • 🏠